enocean-js/node-enocean/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/EnOcean)

-whats new in the latest version can be found in the [Changelog](https://github.com/Holger-Will/node-enocean/wiki/Changelog)
+to find out whats new in the latest version see the [Changelog](https://github.com/Holger-Will/node-enocean/wiki/Changelog)

 ## installation
 ```